Golden Snowball Award

 The Golden Snowball Award is an annual award presented to the city in Upstate New York that receives the most snowfall in a season.
-The original award was the result of a friendly competition of National Weather Service offices in Upstate.
-It was originally conceived after the Great Lakes Blizzard of 1977.
-After the Rochester and Syracuse offices closed in the mid-1990s, the competition died out.
+The original award was the result of a friendly competition between National Weather Service offices in Upstate New York.

-The award was revived during the 2002–2003 snowfall season when Patrick DeCoursey started up a website to inform people of this fun snow contest from the past.
-This was the start of the revival of the snow contest that dated back to the late '70s.
-Syracuse won that season and they had won every year from then through the 2010–2011 season as well.
+Originally conceived after the Great Lakes Blizzard of 1977, the competition died out after the Rochester and Syracuse offices closed in the mid-1990s.
+However, the award was revived during the 2002–2003 snowfall season when Patrick DeCoursey started up a website to inform people about the past competition.
+Syracuse won the 2002-2003 season and they won every year from then through the 2010–2011 season as well.
 In the 2011–2012 season, Rochester was the first city other than Syracuse to win since the award's revival.
-They also receive temporary possession of a trophy for the year.
-The original competition's trophy went missing, prompting its replacement with a new one donated by a trophy shop in Syracuse.
-The current Golden Snowball trophy resides at Buffalo State University.
+They also received temporary possession of a trophy for the year.
+The original competition's trophy has been lost, prompting its replacement with a new one donated by a trophy shop in Syracuse.
+The current Golden Snowball trophy resides in Syracuse City Hall.

 Compared to Syracuse's average snowfall of 127.8 inches, or over 10 feet per year, New York City's annual snow average is a relatively small 2–3 feet per year in the city and about 3–4 feet per year in nearby suburbs.
 This is due to a number of factors, including lower latitude and oceanic influence keeping much of the precipitation as rain in the winter, combined with distance from the Great Lakes keeping the city well away from the influence of lake-effect snow.
 For the first time ever, during the 2005–2006 winter season New York City did have more snowfall than Albany, mainly due to the Blizzard of 2006, which was the city's biggest snowfall to date, while Albany was on the extreme northern fringe.

 The cities that compete for the award are: